Convex and concave decompositions of affine $3$-manifolds: The boundary of a concave affine manifolds is not strictly concave.

 Thus, the norms of eigenvalues of $L(g)$ are $< 1$.
 By Lemma \ref{lem:Katok}, $L(g)$ has a fixed point $x$ as an attracting fixed point.
 The conclusion follows. \end{proof}

-\section{The boundary of a concave affine manifolds are not strictly concave.}
+\section{The boundary of a concave affine manifolds is not strictly concave.}

-The following generalizes the maximum property in Section 6.2 of \cite{cdcr1}.
+The following is the easy generalization of the maximum property in Section 6.2 of \cite{cdcr1}.
+A {\em strictly concave point} of a manifold $N$ is a point $y$ where no totally geodesic open disk $D$ containing $y$, $y\in D^{o}$, and $D -\{y\} \subset N^{o}$.

-\begin{thm} Let $N$ be a concave affine $3$-manifold of type II in $M$.
-Then for every $y\in \partial N$, $y$ has no tangent totally geodesic open disk $D$ containing $y$ and $D^{o} \subset N^{o}$. \end{thm} \begin{proof} Let $M_{J}$ be a cover as in the main part of the paper.
-Suppose that we have a disk $D$ as above.
-Then if $y$ is a boundary point of $M_{J}$, then $D$ must be in $\partial M_{J}$ by geometry.
-This contradicts the premise.
+\begin{theorem} Let $N$ be a concave affine $3$-manifold of type II in $M$.
+Then $\partial N$ has no strictly concave point. \end{theorem} \begin{proof} Let $M_{h}$ be a cover as in the main part of the paper.
+Suppose that there is a disk $D$ as above.
+Then if $y$ is a boundary point of $M_{h}$, then $D$ must be in $\partial M_{h}$ by geometry.
+This contradicts the premise since $D -\{y\} \subset N^{o}$.

-Suppose that $N$ is covered by $\Lambda(R) \cap M_{J}$.
-Since $y$ is not a boundary point of $M_{J}$, we take a convex compact neighborhood $B(y)$ of the convex point $y$ so that $\dev_{J}(B(y))$ is an $\eps$-$\bdd$-ball for some $\eps > 0$.
-Then $B(y) - \Lambda(R)$ is a properly convex domain with the image $\dev_{J}(B(y) - \Lambda(R))$ is properly convex.
-For each point $z \in \Bd \Lambda(R)\cap B(y)$, let $S_{z}$, $S_{z} \sim R$, be a bihedral crescent containing $z$.
-Since $\Lambda(R)$ is maximal, $\dev_{J}(I_{S_{z}})$ is a supporting plane at $\dev_{J}(z)$ of $\dev_{J}(B(y) - \Lambda(R))$.
+Suppose that $N$ is covered by $\Lambda(R) \cap M_{h}$.
+Since $y$ is not a boundary point of $M_{h}$, we take a convex compact neighborhood $B(y)$ of the convex point $y$ so that $\dev_{h}(B(y))$ is an $\eps$-$\bdd$-ball for some $\eps > 0$.
+Then $B(y) - \Lambda(R)$ is a properly convex domain with the image $\dev_{h}(B(y) - \Lambda(R))$ is properly convex.
+For each point $z \in \Bd \Lambda(R)\cap B(y)$, let $S_{z}$, $S_{z} \sim R$, be a bihedral $3$-crescent containing $z$.
+Since $\Lambda(R)$ is maximal, $\dev_{h}(I_{S_{z}})$ is a supporting plane at $\dev_{h}(z)$ of $\dev_{h}(B(y) - \Lambda(R))$.

 We perturb a small convex disk $D \subset I_{S_{y}}$ containing $y$ away from $y$, so that the perturbed convex disk $D'$ is such that the closure of $D' \cap B(y) - \Lambda(R)$ is a small compact disk $D''$ with